juerslab/software-edpdb/README.md

 ## Installation

 The executable included in this repository should run on Mac OS computers.
 It was compiled under Mac OS 15.2.
 (For the linux version, please check [here](https://github.com/cz-zhao-lab-ibp/edpdb).)
 The EDPDB program package consists of one program and number of accessary files.
-To run the executable "edpdb_v22", one needs to include the file  "edpdb.csh" in his/her ".login" file.
+To run the executable "edpdb_v22", one needs to first execute "edpdb.csh".
+This is most easily done by including edpdb.csh in the .login or .cshrc file.
 This "edpdb.csh" file defines the required logical names, etc.

 ## Help